vantibyte/docs/en/overlay/index.md

 For `text` types, styling can be applied in the browser source to either `html` or `body` elements.
 For `image` types, styling should be applied to the `img` element.
 By default, the image is simply returned at it's original size.

-## Uploading assets
+## Managing assets

-Assets to be used in the Select options can be uploaded via Dash.
+Assets to be used in the Select options can be uploaded via Dash, as well as deleted if no longer required.

-{% include note.html type="note" content="Managing assets is currently not supported" %}